 A survey of the forces, including humans, that shape our physical and biologic environment, and how they affect life on Earth.
 Introduction to the science and policy of global and regional environmental issues, including pollution, climate change, and sustainability of land, water, and energy resources.
-Prerequisite: The following TSI scores or equivalent developmental course: TSI Reading 351 and TSI Math 350.
+Prerequisite: The following TSI scores or equivalent developmental course: TSI Reading 351 and TSI Math 350 or Math 0320 grade "C" or better, or IRW 0320 grade "C" or better.